owickstrom/wickstrom.tech/_posts/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure.md

 Another important aspect of musical notation is *note grouping*.
 This technique helps the reader to see the sub-divisions of a bar by visually grouping notes.
 Notes are commonly grouped within quarter and eighth note durations, depending on the note values.
-Score 1.5. shows a phrase of quarter notes following a single sixteenth note, without any grouping.
-The same phrase is written with note groups in Score 1.6 for greater readability.
+[Score 5](#score-5). shows a phrase of quarter notes following a single sixteenth note, without any grouping.
+The same phrase is written with note groups in [Score 6](#score-6) for greater readability.

-{% lilypond Score 1.5.
+{% lilypond [Score 5](#score-5).
 A phrase without proper grouping is harder to read. %}
 \relative {
     c'16 d4 e4 f4 g16 r8
 }
 {% endlilypond %}

-{% lilypond Score 1.6: Quarter notes spanning groups are split into dotted eighth notes and sixteenth notes, and tied together. %}
+{% lilypond Quarter notes spanning groups are split into dotted eighth notes and sixteenth notes, and tied together. %}
 \relative {
     c'16 d8.~d16 e8.~e16 f8.~f16 g16 r8
 }
 {% endlilypond %}

-Exceptions are made for common rythmic patterns, like the eighth note followed by a *single* quarter note and an eighth note (see Score 1.7).
-Multiple quarter notes following an eighth note should be grouped, as shown in Score 1.8.
+Exceptions are made for common rythmic patterns, like the eighth note followed by a *single* quarter note and an eighth note, illustrated in [Score 7](#score-7).
+Multiple quarter notes following an eighth note should be grouped, as shown in [Score 8](#score-8).

-{% lilypond Score 1.7: A common rythmic pattern that does not need grouping. %}
+{% lilypond A common rythmic pattern that does not need grouping. %}
 \relative {
     c'8 d4 e8 r2
 }
 {% endlilypond %}

-{% lilypond Score 1.8: Multiple quarter notes broken up into tied eighth notes. %}
+{% lilypond Multiple quarter notes broken up into tied eighth notes. %}
 \relative {
     c'8 d8~d8 e8~e8 f8~f8 g8
 }